bingxiao/castle/README.md

 ### Pentadactyl
 I browse with Firefox and [Pentadactyl](http://dactyl.sourceforge.net/pentadactyl/), a vim-like environment in Firefox.
-Pentadactyl does far more than other addons that add hardcoded vim bindings.
-Try it.
+Other addons add hardcoded vim bindings to Firefox.
+Pentadactyl gives you vim.

 My .pentadactylrc mostly mirrors my favorite shortcuts from Vimperator.
 I am still ignorant of Pentadactyl features; advice and